(a.k.a. Silver Fir, Eastern Fir, Canadian Fir)

 (Abies balsamea or Pinus balsamea)

-Highly fragrant and very popular as a Christmas tree, Balsam Fir evergreen seedlings can grow to heights of 60-90 feet, can grow in partial shade and darker, damp rich loamy soils, and can live for over 200 years.
+Highly fragrant and very popular as a Christmas tree, Balsam Fir can grow to heights of 60-90 feet, can grow in partial shade and darker, damp rich loamy soils, and can live for over 200 years.

 This species of Fir serves well as an evergreen privacy screen or natural windbreak due to it’s decent one foot average annual growth rate combined with its dense foliage.